 Click the 'Save' Button when done.

-Switch back to the Setup Tab.
-In the Setup tab right click on the 'DDP' output for the FPPBB and select 'Upload To Controller' -> 'Output - FPP PiHat'.
+Switch back to the Controller Tab.
+Highlight the 'FPPBB' controller and click 'Upload Output'.
 This will automatically set the Panel Start channel In FPP for you.

 Open The Beaglebone controller web page by entering the IP address in your web browser of choose or by right-clicking on the DDP output and selecting 'Open Controller'.